ryan-hill/course-in-a-box/modules/getting started/_posts/2002-01-01-r-markdown.md

 ### Text formatting with markdown

 Text that is not included in the __YAML header__ or a __code chunk__ can be stylized with Markdown.
-Using markdown to stylize is not a requirement to create an R Markdown document but it certainly helps to differentiate parts of the text, such as headers, bold, italic, or lists.
+Using Markdown to stylize is not a requirement to create an R Markdown document.
+You can just write any text you want in between the code chunks, but it certainly helps to use Markdown to differentiate parts of the text, such as headers, bold, italic, or lists.

-The R Markdown cheat sheet available from the file menu in RStudio (Help > Cheatsheets) will show you most of these options.
+The R Markdown cheat sheet available from the file menu in RStudio (Help > Cheatsheets) will show you most of these options (also available [online](https://www.rstudio.com/wp-content/uploads/2015/02/rmarkdown-cheatsheet.pdf)).
 Here are some common examples:

 <pre>
 # Header 1